Non-Stop Erotic Cabaret

 Non-Stop Erotic Cabaret is the debut studio album by English synth-pop duo Soft Cell, released on 27 November 1981 by Some Bizzare Records.
-The album's critical and commercial success was bolstered by the success of its lead single, a cover version of Gloria Jones's song "Tainted Love", which topped the charts worldwide and became the best-selling British single of 1981.
-In the United States—as a result of the single's success, the album had reported advance orders of more than 200,000 copies.
+The album's critical and commercial success was bolstered by the success of its lead single, a cover version of Gloria Jones's song "Tainted Love", which topped the charts worldwide and became the second best-selling British single of 1981.
+In the United States, as a result of the single's success, the album had reported advance orders of more than 200,000 copies.
 The album spawned two additional top-five singles in the UK: "Bedsitter" and "Say Hello, Wave Goodbye".

 Recording

 The album was created on a limited budget; it was supposedly recorded almost entirely with a ReVox tape recorder, a borrowed Roland drum machine belonging to Kit Hain, a Korg SB-100 Synthe Bass, and an NED Synclavier, belonging to producer Mike Thorne.
 David Ball noted the Synclavier would ordinarily have been well beyond the band's means, costing £120,000: "That was our technological advantage over the other synth bands at the time.
 In fact, I remember Don Was calling me – desperate to know how we got those sounds."
 The group caused some controversy in the United Kingdom over the song "Sex Dwarf", the music video of which was banned due to its explicit, S&M-related content.